chiperific/promistasks/README.md

 - Routes have been wrecked
 - matches tempapp: ~/; ~/vendor; ~/tmp; ~/test; ~/script; ~/public; ~/log; ~/lib; ~/config; ~/bin
 - RSpec is deleted (do a find-all)
-- Reinitialize testunit
+- Reinitialized testunit
-- Models
+- Eliminate Devise.
+Just use OmniAuth
-- Controllers
+- Models have been wrecked
-- Views
+- Policies have been wrecked
-- dB
+- Controllers have been wrecked
-- application_helper
+- Views have been wrecked
-- CONSTANTS is initiated somehwere
+- dB has been wrecked
-- jobs
+- jobs have been wrecked
 - Use a new activejob queue adaptor: Resque or SideKiq
 - Mailgun still has settings.
-- Ensure all credentials are present, find Rails.application.credentials
+- Use HAML instead of ERB, as long as can compat with MaterializeSCSS

 ## Whiteboard:
 1. User can login with Google Oauth